Lyra in Africa Boards

 Dayani Mbowe is an IT expert with a strong background in technology adoption, technical support and IT projects implementation.
 Currently, he is the country manager for Camara Education Tanzania, an NGO working to improve education outcomes using technology.

 Over the past five years, Dayani has been working to design, test and implement the social enterprise model for Camara to ensure sustainable delivery of Camara’s EduTech programmes.
+Dayani also servers as a board member for Tanzania Education Network (TENMET) among other NGOs that he works with as an advisor or board member.

 Humphrey Kalanje - Finland Board

 Humphrey Kalanje is a Tanzanian architect who currently lives in Finland.
 He worked for over 30 years for the Tanzania Ministry of Works until his retirement in 2017.
 Humphrey has studied in Tanzania, India, Norway, Sweden and Finland and is now pursuing his Doctorate at the Aalto University in Finland.
 He has also taught and lectured at Aalto University.
-He is passionate about the potential of architecture and planning in improving the lives of those who are socially and economically vulnerable in our societies.
-He is a Board Member of the Suomi Tansania Seura.

 Helena Nahi - Finland Board

-Helena is an experienced and passionate advocate for children’s rights, child protection, equality in education and global health.
-She has been working as a philanthropist for more than 15 years and joined Scope Impact, as a Co-Founder and Board Member in 2022.
 Helena is also a co-founder of the Eva Ahlström Foundation where she was a board member for 13 years.
 She is also a board member of Kauppias K.P.
 She has lived in 4 different countries, speaks 6 languages and has majored in Japanese Studies.
-Additionally she has studies in international Marketing and English Philology.
+Additionally she has studied in international Marketing and English Philology.

 Wende Luvinga - Finland Board